 A secure email attachment is another way of saying an encrypted email attachment.
 You might have heard of message encryption before, but don’t understand exactly what it is or how it functions in regards to email.
 If so you aren’t alone!
 Encryption is an incredibly complex topic that we will only scrape the surface of.

-In order to send an attachment or file securely over email, you’ll need to encrypt it using an S/MIME certificate.
+In order to send an attachment or file securely over email, you’ll need to encrypt it using an S/MIME certificate (Secure/Multipurpose Internet Mail Extensions).
 This is because you need security in two areas.
-The first is when email is transmitted to its destination.
+The first is when email is transmitted to its destination or its recipients.
 The second is once an email arrives at its destination.
 In order to understand how encryption aids in both of these aspects of securing your emails and attachments, let’s take a deeper look at what encryption is and how it works.

 What is Encryption?

 In the simplest terms, encryption is the process of taking data in a file attachment or email and scrambling it so that it is unreadable.
 In order to read or access the data in an encrypted secure message, you will need an encryption key.
 Keys are used to both encrypt and decrypt data.
 There are currently two broad categories of message encryption used for the purposes of an email server.
 The first is public-key encryption which is the most common form of encryption you will run into.
 The second is symmetric-key encryption, which is less common in the public sphere and more common in the private and governmental sector.

 Public-key encryption requires the use of two sets of keys.
 One key is publicly available.
 The other key is private and is only shared between the sender and recipient.
 Public-key encryption relies on third-party trusted entities that are responsible for validating an organization or individual.
 They utilize protocols like S/MIME encryption.
 So, how does this all work together?